sthiede/Comparative_Genomics/README.md

 # Bacterial Comparative Genomics Workshop

-A 3 day microbial bioinformatics workshop conducted by [Dr. Evan Snitkin](http://thesnitkinlab.com/index.php) at [University of Michigan](https://www.umich.edu/)
+#### A 3 day microbial bioinformatics workshop conducted by [Dr. Evan Snitkin](http://thesnitkinlab.com/index.php) at [University of Michigan](https://www.umich.edu/).
+This module covers the basics of microbial genomic analysis using publicly available tools that are commonly referenced in genomics literature.
+Students will learn the steps and associated tools that are required to process, annotate and compare microbial genomes.

-Date: 15 - 17 March
+#### Date: 15 - 17 March

 Link to Software Carpentry Etherpad: http://pad.software-carpentry.org/micro612_bacterial_genomics_workshop

-Micro612_w17_pre-course_hw
+***
+#### Prerequisites:
+- Prior participation in a [Software Carpentry Workshop](https://umswc.github.io/2017-01-17-UMich/)
+- [Micro612 pre-course hw](https://github.com/alipirani88/Comparative_Genomics/blob/master/day1_morning/README.md): A pre-course homework will help setting up Micro612 flux directories and bash profile, familiarize with basic unix/shell scripting and R commands.
+***